Counts of Villafranca

-The Counts of Villafranca and later the Counts of Villafranca-Soissons are legitimate male line descendants of Thomas Francis, Prince of Carignano the founder of the Carignano line of the House of Savoy.
+The Counts of Savoy-Villafranca, and later the Counts of Villafranca-Soissons, are legitimate male–line descendants of Thomas Francis of Savoy, Prince of Carignano, the founder of the Carignano branch of the House of Savoy.

+History

 The title was created in 1778 for Prince Eugenio of Savoy (1753–1785).
-The third count Prince Eugenio Emanuele married in 1863 to Felicita Crosio (1844–1911) in what was a morganatic marriage.
-His wife was created Countess of Villafranca-Soissons in 1888 so the descendants of the marriage bear the title Count/Countess of Villafranca-Soissons.
-The current head of the Villafranca-Soissons line is Count Edoardo Emanuele Filiberto (born 1945) the grandson of the first count of Villafranca-Soissons via his second son Count Giuseppe Carlo (1904–1971).
+The third count, Prince Eugenio Emanuele, married Felicita Crosio (1844–1911) in 1863 in a morganatic marriage.
+His wife was created Countess of Villafranca-Soissons in 1888, and the descendants of the marriage bear the title Count or Countess of Villafranca-Soissons.
+The current head of the Villafranca-Soissons line is Count Edoardo Emanuele Filiberto (born 1945), the grandson of the first count of Villafranca-Soissons through his second son, Count Giuseppe Carlo (1904–1971).